Dak Prescott Player Prop Bets for NFL Week 11 | Dallas vs. Kansas City 11/21/2021

 - Prescott has thrown for 2,341 yards (260.1 ypg) on 201-of-286 passing with 20 touchdowns and five interceptions this season.

-- He also has 91 rushing yards on 26 carries with one touchdown, averaging 10.1 yards per game.
+- He's also contributed on the ground, with 91 rushing yards (10.1 ypg) on 26 carries with one rushing touchdown.

 - Click over to SISportsbook and find the latest player props and odds for Prescott's matchup with the Chiefs.